-As a child, Clark constantly heard far-fetched stories about relatives and ancestors who had incredibly interesting lives, mostly in Texas and Indian Territory.
+As a child I constantly heard far-fetched stories about relatives and ancestors who had incredibly interesting lives, mostly in Texas and Indian Territory.
 This included tales of bootleggers, gun slingers, Cherokee and Chickasaw ancestors, Wild West stars, a professional boxer who beat Jack Dempsey and...the list goes on.

-When he came across photographs of one of these mythic relatives on Ebay, Clark started to wonder if some of the tales had been factual.
-What started out as a curious search to discover the story of his great uncle, Bee Ho Gray, turned into a 439-page biography, complete with 32-pages of photographs.
-(Bee Ho Gray - The Forgotten Cowboy, JMH Publishing, 439 pages.)
+When I came across photographs of one of these mythic relatives on Ebay, I started to wonder if some of the tales had been factual.
+What started out as a curious search to discover the story of my great uncle, Bee Ho Gray, turned into a 300-page biography, complete with 32-pages of photographs.
+(The Legendary Life of Bee Ho Gray, JMH Publishing, 300 pages.)

 Bee Ho was one of the most versatile and interesting figures in the history of Western performance.
 He was part of a small group of performers who essentially created the worldwide conception of the Wild West.
 He was born on the Chickasaw Nation in 1885 and was named by Quanah Parker, last chief of the Comanche.
 He used his time in Indian Territory as a springboard to a fifty-year career as a trick roper, trick rider, banjoist, knife thrower, whip cracker, actor and comedian.
 He performed with many Wild West shows including the famous Miller Brothers 101 Ranch.
 His friends and daily companions were legends like Buffalo Bill, Will Rogers, Tom Mix, Bill Pickett, Iron Tail and many others who defined the legacy of the American West.